Cloud Native Infrastructure with Kubernetes and Pulumi

 We can’t wait to hear what you think.
 To learn more or give it a try, please check out these resources:

 These two tutorials will walk you through your first Pulumi for Kubernetes project:

 - Tutorial: Deploy a Load-Balanced Guestbook App with Redis and Nginx

-Program Kubernetes with 11 Pearls: a companion blog post, also launched today, with 11 exciting examples.
+Program Kubernetes with 11 Pearls: a companion blog post with 11 exciting examples.